 The Moorgate offers you the opportunity to be one of the few people who live within The Square Mile, a prestigious part of central London.

 The iconic neighbourhood of Moorgate takes its name from one of the original medieval gates of the city – considered to be the most beautiful and grand of its time.
 Today, Moorgate is a unique part of London and an important slice of English history.
-It is located within the Bank Conversation Area, known as the commercial heart of the City of London and originally designated as an area of special interest in 2012, due its architectural characteristics and a number of nationally significant, well-known buildings.
+It is located within the Bank Conservation Area, known as the commercial heart of the City of London and originally designated as an area of special interest in 2012, due its architectural characteristics and a number of nationally significant, well-known buildings.

 The Moorgate neighbourhood features distinctive styles, including Victorian and Edwardian architectural examples ranging from Italianate to distinctive Flemish Gothic.
 It’s a stunning area to explore on foot.
 Also within walking distance you’ll find The City, Old Street and vibrant Shoreditch, with their delectable eateries, upmarket bars, traditional pubs and independent shops.